Preparation

 Consequences of racism

-Have a look at this short video
+Have a look at this short Video.

 • This profounder form of racism is also called structural racism.